flomotlik/blog/_posts/2012-05-18-Assets-Sprites-CDN.markdown

 We use all of it on [railsonfire.com](https://www.railsonfire.com) to make sure we make the best of all the resources the cloud provides.

+Although this guide is written with Rails in mind the concepts like Sprites or a CDN can be used with any framework and for any website.

 ##Asset Pipeline
 ***The [asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html) provides a framework to concatenate and minify or compress JavaScript and CSS assets.
 It also adds the ability to write these assets in other languages such as CoffeeScript, Sass and ERB.***